 “Oh and James,” Marianne said as she peeked her head around the doorway, “stop being so hard on yourself.
 You’re going to be a great Head Boy, I know it.
 See you after the feast!”
 She smiled at him compassionately and James felt better.

 Without his best friend, Sirius Black felt extremely bored.
 After twiddling his thumbs for seven straight minutes, he quickly announced to the rest of the compartment that he needed to walk around the train.
-His remark earned an eye roll from Remus Lupin and a jealous whine from Peter Pettigrew; both of them were aware of his intentions to rekindle his affair with Rose Smythe, a Seventh Year busty brunette in Ravenclaw, who he had briefly seen at the end of the last term.
+His remark earned an eye roll from Remus and a jealous whine from Peter; both of them were aware of his intentions to rekindle his affair with Rose Smythe, a busty brunette in Ravenclaw who he'd briefly seen at the end of the last term.

 “Gio,” Sirius laughed to himself and looked to his left.
-The smoke consumed the compartment and he could barely see the outline of the people moving within it.
+Smoke consumed the entire compartment and he could barely see the outline of the people moving within it.
 He reached out and opened the door, letting the heavy grey tendrils stretch into the hallway.

 “Sirius, you bastard!
-Come inside before you let it all out!” his friend Giovanni Costa bellowed as he reached out and pulled Sirius into the smoky compartment.
-The Gryffindor coughed a couple times and right away, Gio placed a cigarette in his hand.
+Come inside before you let it all out!”
+Giovanni Costa bellowed as he reached out and pulled Sirius into the smoky compartment.
+The Gryffindor coughed a couple times and right away, his friend placed a cigarette in his hand.
 Sirius nodded and took a drag, realizing immediately that it was not filled with tobacco.

 “Gio, you sly Italian dog,” he grinned as smoke slowly crawled out of his nose.
 He handed the joint to the boy next to him.
 “Why am I not surprised?”